• Home

 I’m no statistician, but that seems like a win.

-Please note that a lot of changes in life and medicine occurred at about the same time as the discovery of antibiotics that helped boost the survival rates.
+Please note that many changes in life and medicine occurred at about the same time as the discovery of antibiotics that helped boost survival rates.

 To say that any bacterial infection untreated by antibiotics is a death sentence would be an exaggeration.